tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/备份与回档/备份数据库_intl_en.md

 | TencentDB for MySQL High-Availability Edition and Finance Edition: <li>Automatic backup supports full physical backup. <li>Manual backup supports full physical backup, full logical backup, and single-database/table logical backup. <li>Both automatic and manual backups can be compressed and downloaded. | TencentDB for MySQL High-Availability Edition and Finance Edition support binlog backup: <li>Log files occupy the instance's backup space. <li>Log files can be downloaded but cannot be compressed. <li>Retention periods can be set for log files. |

 ## Notes
-- Since February 26, 2019, the automatic backup feature of TencentDB for MySQL has only supported physical backup (default type) and no longer provided logical backup.
+- Since February 26, 2019, the automatic backup feature of TencentDB for MySQL only supports physical backup (default type) and no longer provides logical backup.
 Existing automatic logical backups will be switched to physical backups automatically.
-This will not affect your business access, but may have impact on your automatic backup habit.
-If you need logical backups, you can use the manual backup feature in the [TencentDB for MySQL Console](https://console.cloud.tencent.com/cdb) or call the [CreateBackup API](https://intl.cloud.tencent.com/document/product/236/15844) to generate logical backups.
+This will not affect your business access, but may impact your automatic backup habit.
+If you need logical backups, you can use the manual backup feature in the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb) or call the [CreateBackup API](https://intl.cloud.tencent.com/document/product/236/15844) to generate logical backups.
 - Both logical and physical backup files will be compressed, so some files may be unusable after being downloaded.
 In that case, you can use the table backup feature in manual logical backup.
 For more information, see [Backing up MySQL Data Manually](#manual-backup).
 - Instance backup files occupy backup space.
 We recommend that you plan the usage of backup space appropriately.
-Usage of backup space in excess of the free tier will incur fees.
+Usage of backup space that exceeds the free tier will incur fees.
 For more information, please see [Backup Space Billing](https://intl.cloud.tencent.com/document/product/236/32344).
 - We recommend that you back up your data during off-peak hours.
-- We recommend that you download the backup files locally before they are deleted after the retention period lapses.
+- We recommend that you download the backup files locally before they are deleted after the retention period ends.
 - Do not perform DDL operations during the backup process to avoid backup failure due to table locking.
 - TencentDB for MySQL Basic Edition instances cannot be backed up.

 ## Backing up MySQL Data Automatically
-1. Log in to the [TencentDB for MySQL Console](https://console.cloud.tencent.com/cdb), click an instance ID/name on the instance list page and enter the management page, and select **Backup and Restore** > **Auto Backup Settings**.
+1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb), click an instance ID/name on the instance list page to access the instance’s management page, and select **Backup and Restore** > **Auto Backup Settings**.
 ![](https://main.qcloudimg.com/raw/69fed1aac393a518bd8cc2ad1fea550f.png)
 2. Select backup parameters in the pop-up window (details are shown as below) and click **OK**:
 >?